MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 ## Enable and configure privileged access management

 ### Step 1 - Create an approver's group
-From Office 365 Admin Portal > Groups > Add a group, create a mail enabled security group for the default PAM approvers.
+From Office 365 Admin Portal, select **Groups** > **Add a group**, then create a mail enabled security group for the default privileged access approvers.
+When complete, select **Add** to create and save the approver group.

 ![Privileged access approvers screen in Office 365 Admin portal](images/privileged-access-approvers-ui.png)

 ### Step 2 - Enable privileged access in Office 365
-PAM feature needs to be explicitly turned on with the default approver group and including a set of system accounts that you’d want to be excluded from the PAM access control.
+Privileged access needs to be explicitly turned on with the default approver group and including a set of system accounts that you’d want to be excluded from the privileged access management access control.

-Run the command below in Exchange Online PowerShell:
+Run the following command in Exchange Online PowerShell to enable privileged access and to assign the approver's group:
 ```
 Enable-ElevatedAccessControl
     -AdminGroup '<default approver group>'